 - Partial – there is a hole between the two upper chambers of the heart, which also affects the mitral valve.

-- Complete – there is a large hole in the center of the heart that affects the muscular wall (septum) that separates the left and right sides of the heart.
-A complete defect also causes one large abnormal valve to develop (rather than the two separate valves that normally develop) and the valve may not close properly.
+- Complete – there is a large hole in the center of the heart that affects the wall (septum) that separates the left and right sides of the heart.
+A complete defect also causes one large abnormal valve to develop between the upper and lower chambers of the heart (rather than the two separate valves that normally develop) and the valve may not close properly.

 Diagnosis and Treatment Options